City Guide to Marrakech, Morocco: Part 1 | Travel Tips & Tourist Information

 The last thing we want to do when we arrive to a city is have to hunt down something vital that we forgot to pack.
 We travel with just a carry-on size backpack, so what we have on us is limited and naturally at some point we have to find a store to re-stock our supplies.

 With that being said, the most important things and the stuff we can’t do without for very long, we’re sure to always have in our bags.
-As you can imagine, this list changes depending on which part of the world we’re visiting, but in the case of Marrakech, these were the things we were most glad to have packed:
+As you can imagine, this list changes depending on which part of the world we’re visiting, but in the case of Marrakech, these were the things we were most glad to have packed and have on hand:

 The weather in Marrakech is almost always sunny, and depending on the time of year it’s going to be warm, hot, or hotter.
 So, be sure to have plenty of sunblock and lather it on!
 We prefer chemical free sunblock that uses Zinc Oxide and Titanium Dioxide for both UVA and UVB protection.